PacketAnglers/atd-avd-l2ls-campus/README.md

 ## Requirements

-- Need a running Dual Data Center ATD Lab.
+- Start the Dual Data Center ATD Lab

 <img src="images/running-dual-dc-lab.png" alt="folder" width="400"/>

-## STEP #1 - Install AVD and Modules
+## STEP #1 - Launch Programmability IDE

 Launch the Progammability IDE (lefthand column of Lab Topology) and start a new terminal session.

 ![Topo](images/programmability_ide.png)

+## STEP #2 - Install AVD

 From the terminal session, run the following installation script.
 This will prep your host with AVD and install module requirements.